Bruce Hornsby: The Noisemakers

 Hornsby's touring band lineup underwent extensive changes between 1998 and 2000, with longtime drummer John Molo joining former Grateful Dead bassist Phil Lesh in his band Phil Lesh & Friends.
-A set of twenty consecutive shows performed by Hornsby and his band at Yoshi's Jazz Club in Oakland, California included a lot of spontaneity and taking requests from the audience, a form that he continues at live shows to this day.
-As Hornsby experimented with a different sound, ushering in frequent collaborations with such musicians as Steve Kimock on guitar and Bobby Read on heavily effects-driven electronic woodwinds, a new band, dubbed the Noisemakers, took shape.
+A set of twenty consecutive shows performed by Hornsby and his band at Yoshi's Jazz Club in Oakland, California included much spontaneity and taking requests from the audience, a form that he continues at live shows to this day.
+As Hornsby experimented with a different sound, ushering in frequent collaborations with musicians such as Steve Kimock on guitar and Bobby Read on heavily effects-driven electronic woodwinds, a new band, dubbed the Noisemakers, took shape.
 In 2000, Hornsby chronicled this journey with a compilation live album entitled Here Come the Noise Makers, and did extensive touring with his new band featuring John "J.T."
 Thomas (keyboards, organ), Bobby Read (saxophones, woodwinds, flute), J.V.
 Collier (bass), Doug Derryberry (guitar, mandolin), and several different drummers before Sonny Emory took over full-time.